acehector/E-Commerce_Customer_Segmentation/README.md

 | **Loyal Customers** | **Engage and Enhance** | Offer product bundling and discounts on next purchases (upsell). |
 | **At-Risk Customers** | **Re-Activate** | Send a "We Miss You!" campaign with a special discount or free shipping offer to entice them back. |
 | **"Lost" Customers** | **Minimum Effort** | Send one final "win-back" campaign.
 If there's no response, remove them from the active email list to save costs. |

+## Dashboard
+The Dashboard of this project can be accessed through https://lookerstudio.google.com/reporting/f902648e-6d41-4bcd-b39b-ccbaadb8dbeb